IuliiaKonovalova/polygon-area-calculator-fcc-python/README.md

 # polygon-area-calculator

-This is the second project of [FreeCodeCamp](https://www.freecodecamp.org) Python certificate.
+This is the fourth project of [FreeCodeCamp](https://www.freecodecamp.org) Python certificate.

 ---